 While each of these areas present significant opportunities for us, they also pose significant risks and challenges that we must address.
-We discuss many of these risks, uncertainties and other factors in the section entitled "Risk Factors" in this Quarterly Report on Form 10-Q, as well as in the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 18, 2024.
+We discuss many of these risks, uncertainties and other factors in the section entitled "Risk Factors" in our Quarterly Report on Form 10-Q for the six months ended June 30, 2024, filed with the SEC on August 5, 2024 and our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 18, 2024.